 That any unincorporated body that wishes to hire or use a Council facility in excess of ten times per annum, must provide detail of insurance cover that will indemnify Council against any possible insurance claim as a result of that use or hire.

-Process: Persons and groups wishing to hire Council halls and facilities are to make application to Council on the designated application form.
-Applications are to be assessed by the

-CEO or DCEO and officers delegated by the CEO.
+Process: Persons and groups wishing to hire Council halls and facilities are to make application to or DCEO and officers delegated by the CEO.